rust-lang/rust-forge/src/libs/maintaining-std.md

 ### Could an implementation use existing functionality?

-Types like `String` are implemented in terms of `Vec<u8>` and can use methods on `str` through deref coersion. `Vec<T>` can use methods on `[T]` through deref coersion.
+Types like `String` are implemented in terms of `Vec<u8>` and can use methods on `str` through deref coercion. `Vec<T>` can use methods on `[T]` through deref coercion.
 When possible, methods on a wrapping type like `String` should defer to methods that already exist on their underlying storage or deref target.

 ### Are there `#[fundamental]` items involved?